 The American Legion is a nonpartisan, not-for-profit organization with great political influence perpetuated by its grassroots involvement in the legislation process.
-Legionnaires sense of obligation to their community, state and nation drives an honest advocacy for veterans in Washington.
-The Legion stands not behind politics, but the issues and people that institute progress by focusing on veteran’s rights and quality of life.
+Legionnaires' sense of obligation to their community, state, and nation drives an honest advocacy for veterans in Washington.
+The Legion stands not behind politics, but issues and people that institute progress by focusing on veterans' rights and quality of life.

 If you are considering an American Legion membership we cordially invite you to join Post 86.
 If you are interested in becoming a member, please visit our "membership page" to gain more information on how to join The American Legion.
-If you are already a member and are visiting the area we hope you will take the time to visit our Post Home.
-We are located at 2068 Lumber Valley Road (across from the Fire Station) and
+If you are already a member and are visiting the area we hope you will take time to visit our Post Home.

 Thank you for visiting our website and we hope to see you soon.